TimCannady/FavoriteThings_v2/README.md

 Popup modal for new_item_form.
 <!--

-TO-DO
+TO-DO:

-Host on Heroku
+* Host on Heroku

-TDD
+* TDD

-Create_Item -> popup?
+* Create_Item -> popup?
 React-Modal gem?

-Convert to ES6
+* Convert to ES6

-Oauth
+* Oauth

+BUGS/TO-FIX

+* convert User's photo_URL to photo, like Item.
+For both user signup and seed
+* convert Category's photo_URL to photo, like Item.
+Just for seed since we don't crud categories (yet..)
+* header category cards on non-user-show pages

 -->